-- An Astrolabe is an invention that generates results with the universe’s help.
-It uses the positions of the stars or the sun to calculate results.
-It was once used in navigation to assist explorers and sailors in navigation.
-They calculated the distance by measuring the distance between the sun and the stars above the horizon.
+- An Astrolabe is an invention that generates results with the universe’s help by using the positions of the stars or the sun to calculate results.
+It was once used in navigation to assist explorers and sailors in navigation by calculating distance by measuring the distance between the sun and the stars above the horizon.

 - Over 1,000 uses for the Astrolabe were mentioned by a prominent Muslim astronomer born in 903, including calculating horoscopes, navigation, astrology, timekeeping, prayer, astronomy, and creating birth charts.

 The Astrolabe (Greek: ἀστρολάβος astrolabos, from astron (star) and lambanein (to take), i.e. star-taker) is a sophisticated inclinometer, used in the past by astronomers, astrologers, and navigators, mainly for locating and predicting the positions of the Sun, Moon, planets, and stars, determining local time given local latitude and vice versa, for triangulation, and surveying.
 Astrolabe was actually an analog calculator, that measures the altitude of stars and planets above the horizon, capable of working out several different kinds of problems in spherical astronomy.

 - 6th century

 - Original Use